avikpln/calculus/docs/STYLE.md

   files, PR descriptions): wrap at 79 characters.
 - Fill the space: avoid wrapping lines prematurely.

+## Changelog

+Changelog entries describe user-facing changes rather than implementation details.

+- Group entries by release version.
+- Keep releases in chronological order, newest first.
+- Within each release, group entries under Added, Changed, Removed, Fixed, or Deprecated subheadings, as applicable.
+- Within each group in a release, list entries in the order they were added, oldest first.
+- Add new entries only under the next unreleased version.
+- Do not modify existing entries unless correcting factual errors.

 ## Git

 **<u>Caution!</u>** These conventions diverge from Conventional Commits and